funktionale-programmierung/bob2015/2016/en/cfp.md

 ### Shepherding

 The program committee offers shepherding to all speakers.
-Shepherding offers speakers assistance with preparing their sessions, as well as a review of the talk slides.
+Shepherding provides speakers assistance with preparing their sessions, as well as a review of the talk slides.

 ### Program Committee